Updated: 6 days ago

 The best place to start may not be so obvious.
 A lot of people start by introducing OKRs to their team.
-This usually involves education and influence - and if you're up for the challenge, go for it!
+This usually involves education and influence which comes with experience.
+This can be challenging when you're new to it

 If you'd like to start a little slower, why not try experimenting with OKRs yourself?
-It could be your personal goals for the quarter or could be as simple for capturing goals for an upcoming birthday party.
+It could be your personal goals for the quarter or could be simple as creating an OKR for an upcoming birthday party.